Skip to content

 Other examples

 A classic exercise on the topic is to build joint sentences using trotzdem first and obwohl after.
+Here are worked models you can compare with your self-check answers.

 Sentence 1:Ich liebe Nüsse.